martincarstenbach/javascript-blogposts/mle-typescript/README.md

 Your editor is the primary tool for writing Typescript.
 [Visual Studio Code](https://code.visualstudio.com/) is a great choice because it has strong support for the [Oracle Database](https://marketplace.visualstudio.com/items?itemName=Oracle.sql-developer).
 It also features excellent Typescript (and JavaScript) support.
 If you decide to use VSCode to write server-side Typescript code, you may want to improve the developer experience by

 - using [MLE Type Declarations](https://oracle-samples.github.io/mle-modules/)
+- creating short-lived branches to cover your ticket/work item
 - add extensions to VSCode, like
   - Oracle SQL Developer Extension for VSCode
   - prettier, biome, etc. for code formatting